kashfifahim/ccTutorialsDecember23/1/1-3 Basic Commands for JupyterLab.md

 # Basic Commands in JupyterLab
 JupyterLab is a versatile tool for data analysis, scientific research, and software development.
-Its user-friendly interface, combined with a robust set of features, makes it a go-to choice for professionals and enthusiasts alike.
+With its user-friendly interface, combined with a robust set of features, JupyterLab was the ideal tool to pair with the CrossCompute Framework making both a go-to choice for professionals and enthusiasts alike.
 In this article, let's walk through some of the basic commands that will help you get started with JupyterLab.

 ## Starting Up JupyterLab
 To launch JupyterLab, you simply need to run the following command in your terminal (assuming you have JupyterLab installed):